-Andrew Whitelaw started his career in the United Kingdom working for a large scale grain and animal feed trading business, before moving to Australia in 2010.
+Andrew Whitelaw started his career in the United Kingdom, working in the animal feed and biofuels sector before relocating to Australia.

 Andrew gained an undergraduate degree in Business IT, majoring in e-Business from the University of Western Scotland.
 Also, during his time in Australia, he has earned a masters degree in Agribusiness from the University of Queensland.
 At present, Andrew is researching for a PhD with the University of Melbourne, under the Agricultural Economics faculty.